 Show that It’s OK to not know: But, then give them the tools to find out and learn.
 We can’t know everything and children quickly learn that the adults in their life aren't omniscient.
 This is OK as long as you then provide a way to learn what you don’t know and show that you care about doing so.
 You don’t have to learn everything but if you provide the tools for children to learn on their own and encourage them to do so you will be providing them a set of skills they will value and use throughout their life.

 Care has to be cultivated and encouraged.
 It takes time, conversation, and starts with caring on your part.
 I suspect it also contains a small amount of shame.
 Being ashamed to not know and then acting on this.
-As Alain de Botton pointed out “Anyone who isn't embarrassed of who they were last year probably isn't learning enough.”
+As Alain de Botton pointed out “Anyone who isn't embarrassed by who they were last year probably isn't learning enough.”

 If you are not ashamed to not know some things, your children and students will never be inspired to learn.
 What are you ashamed to not know?